The 5 Best Exercises to Strengthen Your Pelvic Floor

-You are at a dinner party and you just sneezed.
-You’re frozen.
-You casually place your rose down and make your way to the restroom.
+You're at a dinner party and sneeze.
+You momentarily freeze before you casually place your glass of wine down and make your way to the restroom.
 While in the bathroom, you wonder if any other women at this dinner struggle with this.
 Do they also leak when they sneeze or cough?
 Or is it only you?

 Don't sweat it babe, you’re not alone.
 Experts believe pelvic floor issues may be just as prevalent as back pain, while leaking is the most common, followed by prolapse and pelvic pain.

 Many women believe that it’s just a normal part of aging and being a woman.
 But I’m here to tell you that it’s not.
 It’s common, but that doesn’t mean it’s normal.

 Luckily, pelvic floor exercises are a great way to improve and, in some cases, completely resolve these issues.
 This article will look at what the pelvic floor is, common symptoms, the benefits of strengthening these muscles, and 5 exercises to start off with.